Hampden, Queensland: Education

 Hampden State School is a government primary (Prep-6) school for boys and girls at 2880 Bruce Highway (21.0601°S 148.9311°E).
 In 2018, the school had an enrolment of 76 students with 6 teachers (4 full-time equivalent) and 11 non-teaching staff (4 full-time equivalent).

-There is no secondary school in Hampden.
-The nearest secondary schools are Mirani State High School in Mirani to the south-west and Mackay State High School in Mackay in the south-east.
+There are no secondary schools in Hampden.
+The nearest government secondary schools are Mirani State High School in Mirani to the south-west and Mackay State High School in South Mackay to the south-east.

 Amenities

 The Mackay Regional Council operates a mobile library service on a fortnightly schedule at the Bruce Highway near the school.